 Random Matrix Theory & The Marchenko-Pastur Law

-Why do eigenvalues repel?
-The joint probability density of the eigenvalues of a Gaussian Ensemble is given by:
+The joint density of eigenvalues of a Gaussian Ensemble sits as

 2. The Stieltjes Transform